 You can also use the graphical user interface of CMake.
 To do this, run the cmake-gui program.
-The program will ask you for the source folder which is the reactphysics3d-0.6.0/ folder of the library.
+First, the program will ask you for the source folder.
+You need to select the reactphysics3d-0.7.0/ folder.
 You will also have to select a folder where you want to build the library and the testbed application.
 Select any empty folder that is on your system.
 Then, you can click on Configure.
-CMake will ask you to choose an IDE that is on your system.
+CMake will ask you to choose an

+IDE that is on your system.
 For instance, you can select Visual Studio, Qt Creator, XCode, ...
 Then, you can change the compilation options.
 See section 4.3 to see what are the possible options.
-Once this is done, you can click on

-Configure again and finally on Generate.
+Once this is done, click on Configure again and finally on Generate.